In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 2. Decision-Making

-In a traditional business model, a small group of shareholders make decisions about the company because they own the most shares.
+In a traditional business model, however, a small group of shareholders makes decisions about the company because they own the most shares.
 Each share is worth one vote, and investors can purchase as many as they need or want to gain a majority.
 A traditional company’s decision-makers usually prioritize shareholders and profitability when making choices.

 3. Investment Requirements

 Most co-ops require investors to be members and customers.
 Additionally, some co-ops only allow members to purchase the company’s goods or services.
-While some allow non-investors and non-members to be customers, they typically offer substantial discounts to members.
+While some allow noninvestors and nonmembers to be customers, they typically offer substantial discounts to members.

 Investors do not need to be customers to supply capital to traditional businesses and receive financial returns.
 Customers can also purchase a traditional business’s goods or services without paying for a membership or shares.